wjtan99/BERT_Anomaly_Video_Classification/README.md

-# Power of Video Classification using BERT in Video Anomaly Detection
+# Overlooked Video Classification in Video Anomaly Detection

+The power of video-level classification in almost all previous video anomaly detection is either overlooked or not studied well explicitly.
+With addition of a BERT or LSTM video classification, we achieve new SOTA results on UCF-Crime, ShanghaiTech, and XD-Violence datasts.

 ## MIL-BERT